mariohernandez/drupal_training_ddev/README.md

 ```
 ddev nvm use && ddev npm install
 ```
-_The first command sets your project to use the Node version specified in `.nvmrc`, and the second commands installs al of node dependencies found in `package.json`.
+_The first command sets your project to use the Node version specified in `.nvmrc`, and the second command installs al of node dependencies found in `package.json`.
 You will only need to run these commands one time for the most part_.

 ### 2.2 Compiling your code